 Shriver House Museum

-During those fateful days of the bloody war, it was occupied by Confederate Soldiers in which two Soldiers were killed in the house.
+During those fateful days of the bloody war, the Shriver House was occupied by Confederate Soldiers in which two Soldiers were killed inside the house.

 Lincoln Train Museum

 Through a tour of the Lincoln Train Museum, America’s story is retraced from the days of our Founding Fathers through September 11, 2001.

-In the museum, you’ll be able to view America from all facets of life; from how the west was won, the Civil War, President Abraham Lincoln and military war history and artifacts.
+In the museum, you’ll get a view of America from all facets of life; from how the West was won, the Civil War, President Abraham Lincoln and military war history and artifacts.